MarcMouries/sn-google-map-component/README.md

     -  add a property "Display Fields"
         -  { "table" : "sys_user" , "displayFields" : "name, location"}
         -  { "table" : "task"     , "displayFields" : "name, location, priority, short_description"}
-2. Find locations in a given radius
-3. Dispatch event when user clicks on a map marker or a link inside the map marker
+2. Dispatch event when user clicks on a map marker or a link inside the map marker
-4.
-5. Add easier way to add Markers on the map
+3. Add easier way to add Markers on the map
     - simply ask for the name of table that contains lat and long coordinates or a location